svenpohl/filesafe/README.md

 Description
 -----
-*Timesafe* uses a AES-CBC-256 function to protect you secret files with a password.
+*Timesafe* uses a AES-CBC-256 function to protect your secret files by a password.
-After file encoding the function will reload the created file, decrypt it, and check the consistence of the encoded sha256-hash value in order to get sure, the encoding is like expected.
+After file encoding the function will reload the created file, decrypt it, and check the consistence of the encoded sha256-hash value in order to get sure that the encoding works like expected.